ysmood/nokit/readme.md

         	# The source path.
         	path: String

+        	# The dest root path.
+         to: String

         	# The destination path.
+        	# Alter it if you want to change the output file's location.
+        	# You can set it to string if you don't want "path.format".
+        	dest: {
+        		# These properties are parsed via io.js 'path.parse'.
+         	root: String
+         	dir: String

+        		# If the 'ext' or 'name' is not null,
+        		# the 'base' will be override by the 'ext' and 'name'.
+         	base: String
+         	ext: String
-        	dest: String
+         	name: String
+        	}

         	# The file content.
         	contents: String | Buffer

+        	isDir: Boolean

+        	stats: fs.Stats

         	# All the globbed files.
         	list: Array

-        	# The opts you passed to mapFiles.
+        	# The opts you passed to "nofs.glob".
         	opts: Object
         }
         ```